-Figure 11 Plan view of the QUEST detailed density contrast model at an elevation of 2500m below sea level.
+Figure 7: Plan view of the Central BC detailed density contrast model at 4000 m below sea level.

-Figure 12 Perspective view of the QUEST density contrast model showing an iso-surface at 0.05 g/cm3.
+Figure 8: Plan-view of the Central BC density contrast model showing a 3D iso-surface at 0.05 g/cm.

-5.4.
+4.2.
 Detailed Magnetic Inversion Modelling

-Figure 13, Figure 14, and Figure 15 shows 3D distributions of magnetic susceptibility anomalies.
+Figure 9, Figure 10, Figure 11, and Figure 12 show 3D distributions of anomalous magnetic susceptibility.
 As with the density contrast model, the magnetic susceptibility model is best viewed in 3D using a variety of views with different slices, cut-off values, and colour-scales.
-The two plan views and the one iso-surface presented convey the main features of the magnetic susceptibility model.
+The three plan views and the one iso-surface presented convey the main features of the magnetic susceptibility model.
+All magnetic susceptibility model values are in S.I.

-For the merged detailed local magnetic inversions the maximum values reach 0.405 SI.
+For the merged detailed local magnetic inversions, the maximum value reaches above 0.45 S.I.
 This high value could be sufficient for self-demagnetization effects to be considered in some regions.
-Higher susceptibilities of the rock than this are probable as the model value represents the bulk volume susceptibility for the entire 500m, x 500m x 250m cell, and it is likely that it represents a combined effect of higher and lower susceptibilities at the sub-cell scale (a large range of sizes anywhere from the grain size up to 500m).
-The models show detailed structure near the surface and gradually more smooth structure with depth.
-From the iso-surface cut-off value presented in
+Higher susceptibilities than this are probable as the model value represents the bulk volume susceptibility for the entire 500 m x 500 m x 250 m cell, and it is likely that it represents a combined effect of higher and lower susceptibilities at the sub-cell scale (a large range of sizes anywhere from the grain size up to 500 m).
+In addition the smooth-model inversion procedure often underestimates the property value.
+The models show detailed structure near the surface and gradually more smooth structure with depth which reflects the resolution of the magnetic method.
+Observed and predicted data for each tile are included in the suite of digital deliverables for comparison and analysis.